taotang198910/Data_Science_Project/Bank_Stock_Prices/README.md

 Install plotly if needed: `pip3 install plotly`

 ### Introduction
-In this project we focus on exploratory data analysis of stock prices of several banks, and see how they progressed throughout the financial crisis(2007-2008) all the way to early 2016.
+In this project we focus on exploratory data analysis of stock prices of several banks, and see how they progressed throughout the financial crisis(2007-2008) all the way from 2006 to early 2016.
 I preferred visualization libraries matplotlib, seaborn and plotly in this project.
 Bank info:
  * Bank of America (NYSE: BAC)
  * CitiGroup (NYSE:C)